hoko/HokoConnectKit/README.md

 ## License

-All rights reserved © 2016 HOKO S.A.
+All rights reserved © 2016 HOKO S.A. :heart: London